Personal life of Clint Eastwood: Other affairs and reconciliation

 Ria Brown, the biographer of competitive swimmer Anita Lhoest, claims Lhoest terminated a pregnancy by Eastwood without consulting him at one point during their late 1950s to early 1960s affair.
 Restaurant critic Gael Greene described an affair with Eastwood that started when she was assigned to interview him on the set of 1970's Two Mules for Sister Sara.
 A fling with French model Cathy Reghin around the same time was one of his few extramarital involvements to receive press coverage of any kind during the fact.
-Another French model, Danielle Cotet, claimed a two-year relationship with Eastwood and got a walk-on role in Paint Your Wagon, unbeknownst to the film's lead actress Jean Seberg, with whom Eastwood began an on-set affair that lasted about five months.
-According to McGilligan, Eastwood had many other affairs, including with co-stars Inger Stevens (Hang 'Em High) and Jo Ann Harris (The Beguiled), as well as actresses Jill Banner, Catherine Deneuve and Susan St. James, columnist Bridget Byrne, socialite Joan Lundberg Hitchcock and singer Keely Smith while married to Johnson, who, after a trial separation and a lingering bout of hepatitis during the mid-1960s, expressed desire to reconcile and start a family.
+Another French model, Danielle Cotet, claimed a two-year relationship with Eastwood and got a walk-on role in Paint Your Wagon, unbeknownst to the film's lead actress Jean Seberg, with whom Eastwood began an on-set dalliance that lasted about five months and ended with him ghosting her.
+During his tenure on Rawhide, Eastwood dated professional boxer LaVonne 'Snow White' Ludian, remaining friends with her long afterward.
+According to McGilligan, Eastwood had many other affairs, including with co-stars Inger Stevens (Hang 'Em High) and Jo Ann Harris (The Beguiled), as well as actresses Jill Banner, Catherine Deneuve and Susan St. James, columnist Bridget Byrne, socialite Joan Lundberg Hitchcock and jazz singer Keely Smith while married to Johnson, who, after a trial separation and a lingering bout of hepatitis during the mid-1960s, expressed desire to reconcile and start a family.
 They had two children together: Kyle Eastwood (born May 19, 1968) and Alison Eastwood (born May 22, 1972).

+With few exceptions, Eastwood avoided becoming entangled with women who might attract publicity, instead preferring low-profile paramours.
+Restaurant manager Paul E. Lippman, who co-founded the Hog's Breath Inn with Eastwood in 1972, said:

+Eastwood was the subject of a blind item linking him romantically with pro-communist activist Angela Davis, although both parties have chosen not to address this rumor.
+Thunderbolt and Lightfoot bit player June Fairchild wrote of an amorous encounter with Eastwood in her unpublished memoir, Catch a Fallen Star.